jasper07/cap-sflight-devops/README-advanced-pipeline.md

 * k6 collects a wide range of performance metrics during testing, including response times, error rates, and resource utilization.
 These metrics can be used to identify performance issues and ensure that SLAs are being met.
 * k6 allows developers to set thresholds for performance metrics.
 If a threshold is exceeded during testing, k6 can automatically fail the test, indicating that the SLA has not been met.
 * k6 has integrations with a wide range of tools, including Grafana, InfluxDB, and Jenkins etc. This can make it easier to analyse and visualize test results and integrate into DevOps workflows.
-* k6 has many converters, making it easy to convert existing JMeter, Postman, Swagger/OpenAPI and HAR files into k6 tests
+* k6 has many converters, making it easy to convert existing JMeter, Postman, Swagger/OpenAPI and HAR files into k6 tests.
-* k6 is very lightweight which means it can be run from any location, by anyone, very handy for determine location based issues
+* k6 is very lightweight which means it can be run from any location, by anyone, very handy for determine location based issues.

 The following provides comprehensive instructions [Load testing with Azure Pipelines](https://k6.io/blog/integrating-load-testing-with-azure-pipelines/) showing how to create simple k6 tests and run them in an Azure DevOps Pipeline.

 To run go to the market place and find the [k6 Load Testing](https://marketplace.visualstudio.com/items?itemName=k6.k6-load-test) extension and get it.

 Below is the template used to call the k6 script.
-**k6-load-test@0** task accepts a filename, in the pipeline it points to [capsflightLaunchpad.js](azure-pipelines/performance/capsflightLaunchpad.js) here the code is set to authenticate a user to use the BTP Launchpad and run load tests for 2 minutes ramping up and down to 10 virtual users.
+**k6-load-test@0** task accepts a filename, in the pipeline it points to [capsflightLaunchpad.js](azure-pipelines/performance/capsflightLaunchpad.js) here the code is set to authenticate a user to use the BTP Launchpad and run load tests for 2 minutes ramping up and down to 10 virtual users, for proper testing adjust the numbers to something more relevant to an enterprise scenario.
 The code performs the creation of a Travel Process request and deletes it, In the code the URL and APPID need to point to your BTP Launchpad and the APPID the html5 repository gives your app.

 ``` yaml
 # File: azure-pipelines/templates/steps/performance-test.yml